 The Origin and Geography

-The Mara River originates in the Mau Escarpment of Kenya and flows approximately 395 kilometers through Kenya and Tanzania.
+The Mara River originates in the Mau Escarpment of Kenya and flows approximately 395 kilometres through Kenya and Tanzania.
 Its journey culminates as it empties into Lake Victoria.
 The river’s path carves through savannas, forests, and rolling hills, making it a picturesque sight.

 Flora and Fauna Along the Banks